CISecurity/CCPA-Docs/docs/Configuration Guide.md

 If using a configuration XML file for the assessment, use “ssh” session type for remote assessments.

-Note that CIS Kubernetes versions 1.6.1 and higher have introduced profile levels specific to Master and Work Nodes.
+Note that CIS Kubernetes version 1.6.1 have introduced profile levels specific to Master and Work Nodes.
 Please use the profile that is representative of your configuration.

-CIS Kubernetes versions 1.7.0 and highly recommend remote assessments.
-The recommendations in version 1.7.0 and higher require segmentation of worker and master nodes, which would not be running on the same system.
+CIS Kubernetes V1.20 Benchmark v1.0.0+ highly recommend remote assessments.
+The recommendations in version V1.7.0  require segmentation of worker and master nodes, which would not be running on the same system.

 **Example methods for executing a Kubernetes assessment**